-Create another table SALES in the same worksheet to store salesman name, zone name, place, name of the item sold, rate per unit, quantity sold.
-Calculate total sales amount of each salesman.
-Referring the COMMISSION table, write the formula to compute the commission to be given.
+Create another table SALES in the same worksheet to store salesman name, zone name, place, name of the

+COMMISSION table, write the formula to compute the commission to be given.
 (Hint: Use if function and absolute cell addresses)

 Using advanced filtering show the result in other parts of the worksheet.